 I was going to assess myself and if I felt in danger, there is a nurse right here.
 All I do know is I feel my chest and it is tight all the way across my sternum making me aware of my heart at all times. (this went on for weeks)

 I did mention it to several family members and they were pretty sure I was having anxiety attacks, which I have never had before in my life, yet it was leaving me in a perpetual state of fear.
 That sucks but it isn't a heart attack, so I went with that logic.
-That too, makes sense.
+That too makes sense.
 I had been in this place alone too long and my mother was taking a turn for the worse on days 5, 6, and 7.
 She was never "looking better" nor was there a feeling that we would ever make it home at this time.

 These are some of the notes I took while I was in the hospital with my mom.
 I was trying to understand what in the world was going on.
-As I was writing this in a patient waiting area a staff member in a fancy doctors coat came up to me and interrupted me as I was typing just to check on me and see how I am doing.
+As I was writing this in a patient waiting area a staff member in a fancy doctor's coat came up to me and interrupted me as I was typing just to check on me and see how I am doing.
 I was not in the best place in my mind at this time and she probably shouldn't have expected much more from me, but she did.
 She goes on to ask me "How is your mother doing?"
-Well, I knew she already knew how my mother was doing way better than any information they were telling me so I told her "She is not doing well, and all day long every staff member that came into our room asked my mother if she was ready to be released" Then I said "I feel like she is dying, I feel like you know she is dying and that you want to send her home to die, so she won't die in your facility."
-I wasn't mean, I was matter of fact.
-She was a bit stunned, shook her head in a dazed way and walked off.
-Another doctor to walk off when faced with the hard truth about this patient that they didn't know what to do with because they had already gone to far.
+Well, I knew she already knew how my mother was doing way better than any information they were telling me so I told her "She is not doing well, and all day long every staff member that came into our room asked my mother if she was ready to be released" Then I said, "I feel like she is dying, I feel like you know she is dying and that you want to send her home to die, so she won't die in your facility."
+I wasn't mean, I was a matter of fact.
+She was a bit stunned, shook her head in a dazed way, and walked off.
+Another doctor to walk off when faced with the hard truth about this patient that they didn't know what to do with because they had already gone too far.

 Catscan and ultrasound performed to check for clots due to extreme pain in legs.